Chimney Sweep in Olathe, KS

 The average for factory built is 10 years.
 Because of their age and general wear, most of the fireplaces and chimneys in Olathe have been repaired, replaced, or are currently in need of maintenance and restoration.

-Trust the Full Service Chimney Team
+Trust Full Service Chimney For Your Maintenance and Repairs

 Full Service Chimney has been servicing Olathe fireplaces since 1989, so you can trust that we are familiar with the area and the pattern of repairs.
 The stainless steel systems our company installs as new or replacement chimney liners offer the advantage of minimum demolition to the aging chimney and a lifetime warranty from the manufacturer.
 Some of the original stainless steel liners installed at the beginning of our thirty years of service are still in good working condition.
 In addition to linings, factory-built fireplaces and chimney repair are a frequent project for Full Service Chimney in Olathe, Kansas.
 While most of the town’s chimneys have simply “worn out”, occasionally repairs need to be made due to poor original installation.
 Our team can identify any issues with your unit and perform proper maintenance and repair.